On Selecting Books I Read

 Step 2: Selecting Books to Purchase

-On goodreads, you can create what they call “exclusive shelves”.
-By default, the website provides three exlusive shelves: Want to Read, *Currently Reading * and Read.
+On Goodreads, you can create what they call “exclusive shelves”.
+By default, the website provides three exclusive shelves: Want to Read, Currently Reading and Read.
 I added a fourth one that I called: “Read Next”.
 This shelf is meant to store the books that I purchased and haven’t started reading.

 I usually buy books in bulk once I start reading the last book on the “Read Next” shelf.